 Rastor studied her.
 “Well that’s not what they said.”

 “Of course not,” she laughed.
 “What did they tell you?
-That I wish to be a man, that our age gap is inappropriate, or they are concerned it look like the order is breeding powerful chanters, and my favorite, he’s too unstable.”
+That I wish to be a man, that our age gap is inappropriate, or they are concerned it appears they are breeding powerful chanters, and my favorite, he’s too unstable.”

 He bobbed his head looking a bit perplex.
 “Something along those lines,” he said and considered her silently as she spoke.